 Burial at Sea and Memorial Reef

 Burial at sea is a popular trend for Florida residents who want a memorable tribute.
 It’s easy to rent a charter boat and hold a meaningful scattering service in the Atlantic.
-Neptune Society also provides and maintains a Memorial Reef off Key Biscayne for those who want the ultimate underwater memorial.
+Neptune Society also created the Neptune Memorial Reef off Key Biscayne, FL, for those who want the ultimate underwater memorial.

 Green Cremation Alternatives

 Many Floridians are concerned about the environment and opt for eco-friendly cremation alternatives.
 These include biodegradable urns, “upcycled” cremated remains (i.e. turning the remains into jewelry or other functional objects), and a “living burial” (i.e. using the remains to cultivate a garden, tree, or other plant life.)
-Also, the first “bio cremation” occurred in Florida in 2011.
-This water-based cremation technology further reduces the ecological footprint of heat-based cremation and is expected to gain popularity in the near future.
+Also, the first “bio-cremation” occurred in Florida in 2011.
+This water-based cremation technology further reduces the ecological footprint of heat-based cremation and continues to gain popularity.